movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 and transaction-aware B-tree APIs.
 Roots are persistent filesystem-owned objects: readers snapshot their locations; writers retain root locks and COW paths from the root downward.
 Validate against the path's view generation.

+File-tree blocks may retain another subvolume's on-disk owner.
+Cache identity uses logical address, generation, and level; owner validation allows sharing only between file trees.
+New COW blocks have implicit references owned by the writing root.
+If an owner leaves a shared block, preserve that block's outgoing edges as full backreferences.
+Other writers add their own implicit edges; the last COW of a full-reference block drops its old outgoing edges.
+Delayed adds and full-reference conversions precede final drops.
+Data backreferences support both `(root, inode, file-base)` and leaf-address ownership.

+Administration pins the mount views and serializes directory ancestry.
+It locks a visible parent vnode before the namespace lock, closes transaction joins, drains existing handles, and commits the source generation.
+The administrating thread can then reserve and mutate while other joins wait.
+It refreshes parent inode and name caches before reopening joins.
+Deletion first converts outgoing references owned by the disappearing tree, then drops edges recursively only when a block loses its last reference.
+Deleted root cache entries remain tombstones until filesystem teardown, and root IDs are not reused during that lifetime.

 Live I/O copies physical mappings under a short filesystem mapping lock, released before device access.
 Only bootstrap roots use fixed chunk tables.